N-Wouda/ALNS/docs/source/setup/template.rst

   operator should copy the passed-in state; see :meth:`~alns.ALNS.ALNS.add_destroy_operator` for details.

+Typically, a good first destroy operator is *random removal*, which randomly destroys some part of the current solution.
+A good first repair operator is *greedy repair*, which repairs the partially destroyed solution in a greedy manner.

 .. note::

    The ``alns`` package assumes your problem is a minimisation problem.
 If you